dsc-team/plugin.video.bnt/Readme.md

 IT works really slow here (the opposite end of the globe), but it does the job for me, so I don't intend to improve it further.

 ## How to generate deployable plugin:
-If you are in the module dolder, assuming the folder is named `plugin.video.bnt`, run the following (Linux / Mac)
+If you are in the module folder, assuming the folder is named `plugin.video.bnt`, run the following (Linux / Mac)

 ```
 cd ..